OP-DSL/OPS/doc/devanapp.md

   ops_exit();
 }
 ```
+By this point you need OPS set up - take a look at the Makefile in step1, and observ that the include and library paths are added, and we link against `ops_seq`.

 ## Step 2 - OPS declarations
 ## Step 3 - First parallel loop
 ## Step 4 - Indexes and global constants